zebbra/neops-docs/usage_sub/usage_tasks.md

 ![Search Elements](../_media/screenshots/devices-run-task-2.png)

-You can learn more about how a task is resolved in the provider section.
+You can learn more about how network elements are resolved in the provider section.